Good to know

 Why choose a kids ski?

 The advantage of the kids ski is that it is developed with the child’s weight, physics and technique in mind.
 Though, the kids skis are similar to adult skis, there are some differences as well.
-The kids skis are lighter and easier to maneuver.
+The kids skis are lighter and easier to manoeuvre.
 If you find the right pair of skis, the gain will be that your child’s skiing techniques and skills will develop very fast, and there will be more time for fun in the snow.

 Kids skis are available in the same models as skis for adults.
-Here is an overview of the main types.

-The all mountain ski is a very versatile type of ski, suitable for skiing on the slopes and it is wide enough for you to explore off-piste skiing as well.
+The all-mountain ski is a very versatile type of ski, suitable for skiing on the slopes and it is wide enough for you to explore off-piste skiing as well.
 Most children will have a great time with this type of skis.

 Racing skis for children provide safety and stability at high speeds for advanced skiers.
 It is typically a narrower and slightly stiffer type of kids ski, which makes it fun to ski fast on the slopes.
 They are built for fast and accurate skiing on the hardest snow.

-Twintip means that the tips and tails of the skis are bent up, making it easier to ski backwards and doing tricks on the slopes and in the park.
+Twintip means that the tips and tails of the skis are bent up, making it easier to ski backward and doing tricks on the slopes and in the park.
 Twintip has also more or less become the standard of most new freeride skis.
 The kids ski with twintip design is generally wider in the front, rear and in the middle, and constructed of softer materials to absorb pressure from hard landings.
 The benefits of choosing twintip include that the curved-up tips and tails are less likely to become trapped in unevenness on the piste, off-piste and in the box in the park.

 Choose your category of kids skis above and explore our wide range of skis and kids ski equipment.